 Contrary to what was argued by the RCD holder, it was known that a collaboration between Rihanna and Puma started in December 2014 (Annex III).
-Given the broad media attention the announcement drew, it is very likely that the relevant circles, not limited to designers and manufacturers of the shoe sector, could learn about these publications.
-The fashion media also commented on the footwear that Rihanna wore on that occasion.
+Therefore, it is likely that the relevant circles, not limited to designers and manufacturers of the shoe sector, saw the publication in guestion on 08/07/2015.